Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Peakedness:** is the degree to which data values are concentrated around the mean in a data distribution, or in this case, how concentraded the distribution of the prediction workload is.
 You can also think of it as inverse entropy.

 **PKL:** it is standard method of serialization objects in python.

+**Portability:** Because it is necessary to configure the stack over and over again and production services is not done on your laptop, portability is needed.

 **Root Mean Squared Error (RMSE):** RMSE measures the difference between the predictions of a model and the observed values.
 A large RMSE is equivalent to a large average error, so smaller values of RMSE are better.<br>
 ```